Memory-Centric Embodied Question Answering: Introduction

+In this paper, we propose MemoryEQA, a memory-centric EQA framework that maintains a memory library and infuses memory information into all modules to guide reasoning, enabling efficient exploration and accurate responses.
+Specifically, MemoryEQA consists of four components: a planner, a memory module, a stopping module, and an answering module.
+For the planner, we augment the widely used frontier-based planner with memory guidance, leveraging memory information to steer planning.
+The memory module is equipped with mechanisms for storage, update, and retrieval, allowing memory to guide all processes in EQA.
+For the stopping and answering modules, we use different natural language queries to retrieve relevant information from the memory module and perform reasoning with a multi-modal large language model.

+In doing so, we need to address a key challenge in the memory module design, that is, the instability of long-term memory updates and retrievals in dynamic, complex environments.
+Irrelevant memories may be retrieved and adversely affect exploration, planning, reasoning, and answering.
+In other words, long-term memory in embodied environments is easily corrupted by noisy updates and irrelevant retrievals.
+To address this, we propose a viewpoint-contrastive memory update rule for updating natural language memories, and an entropy-based adaptive retrieval strategy to select the most relevant memory information to the user query, mitigating the impact of redundant or irrelevant information on subsequent reasoning.

-To evaluate memory ability of EQA models, we constructed the MT-HM3D dataset based on HM3D \cite{ramakrishnan2021habitat}, including 1587 QA pairs.
+To evaluate the memory capability of EQA models, we built a benchmark based on HM3D~\cite{ramakrishnan2021habitat} with 1587 QA pairs, called MT-HM3D.
 Specifically, we utilize the Habitat simulator \cite{szot2021habitat} to sample 5 to 10 images per scene with constrained distances between sampling points.
 We then prompt GPT-4o \cite{gpt4o} to generate questions about multiple targets across different regions, which require the agent to memorize all question-relevant information during exploration.
-Finally, low-quality data filtering is performed through GPT-4o-mini \cite{gpt4o} and manual verification.

-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a memory-centric EQA framework that provides a multi-modal hierarchical memory with a corresponding memory retrieval and injection mechanism, and a memory real-time update mechanism for efficient exploration and reasoning. \item We constructed the MT-HM3D dataset based on the HM3D, offering more complex QA pairs about multiple targets across different regions, effectively evaluating EQA models' memory capabilities. \item MemoryEQA achieves an 18.9\% improvement in success rate over the baseline model on the MT-HM3D dataset, demonstrating the importance of memory capability in solving complex tasks.
-Additionally, it sets a new state-of-the-art (SOTA) on the open-vocabulary EQA dataset OpenEQA and achieves comparable success rates to previous best methods on HM-EQA. \end{itemize}
+Finally, low-quality data filtering is performed through manual verification.
+Our contributions are as follows: \begin{itemize} \item We propose a memory-centric EQA framework that provides a multi-modal hierarchical memory with a viewpoint-contrastive memory update rule and an entropy-based adaptive retrieval strategy for efficient exploration and reasoning. \item We construct the benchmark MT-HM3D based on the HM3D, offering more complex QA pairs about multiple targets across different regions, effectively evaluating EQA models' memory capabilities. \item MemoryEQA achieves a 9.9\% improvement in success rate over baseline methods on MT-HM3D, demonstrating the importance of memory capability in solving complex tasks.
+Additionally, it sets a new state-of-the-art on the open-vocabulary EQA dataset OpenEQA and achieves comparable success rates to previous best methods on HM-EQA. \end{itemize}